This post contains affiliate links.

 The hike begins with a meandering uphill walk through some mountain slopes, where you can see the remains of Incan terraces and aquaducts.
 As you climb, you’ll see beautiful cliffs and some lakes.
 A steep but short final push takes you over the mountain pass and on top of the world.

 As we climbed down into the valley where the Huchuy Qosqo ruins are, it was amazing to watch the climate change before our eyes.
-From dry and arid, the surroundings became more and more green and lush from the heat trapped in the valley, and it was easy to see why the warm mountainside was chosen as the Royal escape from Cusco’s cold winters.
+The landscape started out dry and arid, but soon the surroundings became more and more green and lush from the heat trapped in the valley.
+It was easy to see why the warm mountainside was chosen as the royal escape from Cusco’s cold winters.

 Continue down the trail for two more hours and you’ll come across the ruins.
 On your way, keep an eye out for condors, giant hummingbirds, and pumas who like the roam the nearby brush.

 My tip: Take a few minutes to stop hiking and just listen – the absolute silence and stillness on the roof of the world is a stunning experience.

 The cost to enter the Huchuy Qosqo ruins is 22 soles per person.
 They are so remote (over an hour walking from the nearest towns) and rarely visited – but somehow a man appeared just as we did to collect our money and issue our tickets.
 He disappeared again, and we were left alone to wander the ancient ruins.